cassyojr/TruckControl/README.md

 ## Installation

+Install .Net Core version 3.1 on your computer

 Download or clone the project

 *Note: Make sure that you have the .\SQLEXPRESS on your local machine, or change the "appsettings.json" file on the "Infrastructure" project to point to your SQL Server host.*